 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

-The numbers don't paint a clear picture.
-For the last fully reported fiscal quarter, Nova Measuring Instruments's year-over-year revenue shrank 5.4%, and its AR grew 22.9%.
+Investors should watch the top line carefully during the next quarter or two.
+For the last fully reported fiscal quarter, Nova Measuring Instruments' year-over-year revenue shrank 19.8%, and its AR grew 24.6%.
 That's a yellow flag.
-End-of-quarter DSO increased 30.0% over the prior-year quarter.
-It was down 4.7% versus the prior quarter.
+End-of-quarter DSO increased 57.0% over the prior-year quarter.
+It was up 15.9% versus the prior quarter.
 That demands a good explanation.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Nova Measuring Instruments to My Watchlist.

 At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.